agomezn97/stm32-toolchain/README.md

-# stm32dev-toolchain
-ARM Development Toolchain without IDE
+# STM32 Development Toolchain (In progress)

+This project serves as a skeleton to develop applications for the different stm32 devices

+## How to use